xinkjs/xink/README.md

 ## Why use xink?

-- [x] Each API endpoint is well organized based on it's directory path and single route file.
+- Each endpoint is well organized based on it's directory path and single route file.
-- [x] Standard handler-function names (e.g. GET, POST) free you from a lot of naming work.
+- Standard handler names (e.g. GET, POST) free you from a lot of naming work.
-- [x] Simple data validation with your favorite library.
+- Simple data validation with your favorite library.
-- [x] Easy setup with our `xk` CLI tool.
+- Easy setup with our `xk` CLI tool.
+- Native handling of 404 and 405 (Method Not Allowed) responses.

 ## Wishlist